How To Make Resin Jewelry

 The resin may not fully penetrate and seal such materials during the curing process and can also cause bleeding of inks if using paper.

 A good paper sealer is the Annie Howes.
 Always do a test to make sure it’s compatible with your inks.
-We have used this many times and have never had inks run using this product.
+I have used this many times and have never had inks run using this product.

 19. Can you shower with resin jewelry?